EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Introduction.md

 ### Using JSDoc

 While TypeScript offers benefits, it can add complexity for libraries designed for easy integration.
-Zero-UI chooses **JSDoc** as an alternative, providing helpful information about the Wcomponents without requiring users to adopt TypeScript.
+Zero-UI chooses **JSDoc** as an alternative, providing helpful information about the components without requiring users to adopt TypeScript.
 JSDoc offers similar features like type checking and autocompletion, making it a user-friendly choice.

 ### Theme Your Way